MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 ### Test Driven Development ###

 So, you have created a collaborative environment, the people are working well together, where do you go from here?
 There are a number of practices you can consider, as the last practice I'm going to talk about today, I thought I would speak about automated testing and test driven development.

 In several discussions I've had with people who have not practiced any form of test driven development before, I find they get confused between test driven development and automated tests in general.
 There are some significant differences.

-Test driven development or TDD is particular workflow that developers use when writing software.
+Test driven development or TDD is a particular workflow that developers use when writing software.
 It involves first the developer writing an automated test that defines a desired improvement or new function, the developer then produces the minimum amount of code to get the test to pass and finally refactors the new code to acceptable standards.

 The benefits of TDD include helping create a simple design and inspiring confidence in a developer that the code is doing what it is meant to be doing.